 Beating the Heat (& Cold)

 It takes nearly everyone a day or so to adjust to the desert climate.
 Don’t be surprised if you spend your first day feeling queasy and cranky.
 DRINK WATER!
-Begin drinking more water when you leave home.
+Begin drinking a lot of water when you leave home.
 To stay healthy and enjoy the week, drink water whether you think you need it or not.
 One and a half gallons of water per person per day is a good rule of thumb.

 Eat salty foods to prevent electrolyte imbalance.
 Consuming alcohol, caffeine or other drugs increases risk of dehydration.
 Dehydration can cause headaches, stomach cramps, abdominal pains, constipation, flu-like symptoms, and mood swings and makes it difficult for the body to mend itself.
 If someone you know complains of these symptoms, or shows signs of either severe overheating or (worse) a case of chills under the midday sun, get them to shade immediately and seek prompt medical help.
 Go to one of the Medical Stations (see On-Playa Resources for locations and info).